Mylohyoid Muscle Cysts

 4. Mastication Support: Provides support during chewing by keeping the tongue in place.

-5. Stabilization of the Hyoid Bone: Works with other muscles to stabilize the hyoid bone, crucial for various neck and throat functions.
+5. Stabilization of the Hyoid Bone: Works with other muscles to stabilize the hyoid bone, crucial for various neck and functions.

 6. Facilitation of Oral Functions: Contributes to overall coordination of oral movements, including breathing and expressions.